How to Create Information Architecture for Web Design

 Well, you have the content list.
-Now, scrap the least important items, update some pieces of content, and rearrange them for the next steps.
+Now, assess its accuracy, style of presentation, and usefulness.
+Then, scrap the least important items, refresh outdated pieces of content, and rearrange them for the next steps.
 This activity is applicable both to new products and to app or website redesigns.

 The next step involves grouping content into different categories.
-For this purpose, you will need the help of potential users.
+Here, you’ll need the help of potential users.

 3. Apply card sorting for content classification